elhernes/Candle/readme.md

 * Probe, Safe, and User commands can be read from a file
 * Save settings when the settings dialog closes rather than when the app finally exists
+* switched Work Coordinates to QLCDNumber (like Candle2)
+* moved the User 1,2,3,4 buttons into the Control area
+* Added XYZ-probe and RPN keypad buttons to the Control area
 * merged in changes from a few of PR's in denvi/Candle
   * fedya/master (preference paths on mac/linux)
   * garuma/tcp-support (connect over TCP)